benbalter/change_agent/README.md

 Having built the first app more times then I'd like to admit, I thought I'd make a Gem to facilitate building lightweight apps that use Git to track changes to scraped documents (or whatever you want, really).

+Want to see it in action?
+Check out [this lightweight demo](https://github.com/benbalter/change_agent_demo), scrapping the White House RSS feed.

 ## Okay, I'm sold.
 How do I use it?

 ChangeAgent writes values to the file system based on a given key, and immediately commits the file to Git, providing you with both a snapshot and a timestamp for every change.